openrewrite/rewrite-docs/docs/reference/faq.md

 ## I'm getting `Failed to parse or resolve the Maven POM file or one of its dependencies; We cannot reliably continue without this information.` when running OpenRewrite.

 OpenRewrite needs to resolve the Maven POM file and its dependencies to build up the Lossless Semantic Tree (LST).

-We parse parse the POM files of your project, your dependencies and any plugins to enrich our type information, and resolve any transitive dependencies.
+We parse the POM files of your project, your dependencies, and any plugins to enrich our type information – and to resolve any transitive dependencies.

-When POM files can not be found or parsed, we are not able to type attribute some elements of your code, and recipes will fail to match those elements.
+When POM files cannot be found or parsed, we are not able to type attribute some elements of your code, and recipes will fail to match those elements.

 If you're seeing this error, it's likely that OpenRewrite is having trouble resolving the POM file or its dependencies.
 The output will indicate with markers which `<!--~~(...
 Unable to download POM ...)~~>-->` which POM failed, and which repositories were tried.